GCET 2022 Syllabus for Chemistry, Physics, and Mathematics

 UNIT IX: COORDINATION COMPOUNDS

-Coordination compounds: Introduction, coordination number, ligands, colour, bonding, magnetic properties and shapes, IUPAC nomenclature of mononuclear coordination compounds, Werner’s theory VBT, CFT; isomerism (structural and stereo)importance of coordination compounds (in qualitative analysis, extraction of metals and biological systems).
+Coordination compounds: Introduction, coordination number, ligands, color, bonding, magnetic properties and shapes, IUPAC nomenclature of mononuclear coordination compounds, Werner’s theory VBT, CFT; isomerism (structural and stereo)importance of coordination compounds (in qualitative analysis, extraction of metals and biological systems).

 UNIT X: HALOALKANES AND HALOARENES